-This year we teamed up with Regina Fischer; an illustrator based in Berlin (Germany) to realise a sparkling, colourful exhibition in our studio that is 100% built from leftovers we collect during our production.
+This year we teamed up with Regina Fischer; an illustrator based in Berlin (Germany) to realise a colourful exhibition in our studio that is 100% built from leftovers we collect during our daily production.

 A visual statement.

-At first sight “In Season” is about spectacle, mesmerizing reflections, colours and light …. but after taking a closer look we tell you a story to make you reflect on the reality.
+At first sight “In Season” is about spectacle, mesmerizing reflections, bold colours and graphics …. but after taking a closer look we tell you a story to make you reflect on the reality.
 Not only the weather is changing, also our way of life, the appearance of the landscape and the conscious use of resources.
 With the strong graphics and the bright colors, we dive into a "happy new world", which contains another level at a second look.
-We illustrate the data and consequences of climate change in an extraordinary way.
+We also illustrate the data and consequences of climate change in an extraordinary way.

 A journey into the world of tomorrow

 How do we want to live in the near future, what do we pay attention to now when dealing with the nature available to us?
 Come with us on a journey into the world of tomorrow that has already begun.

 At studio mo man tai we are known colorful design products that put a smile on the customer's face ...but every year during Dutch Design Week we take part with a personal project/installation; without any commercial intent – meaning that once a year we do not focus on customer requirements or such but realize an installation (together with business partners) that communicates a set of values that are important to us.

 A glimpse behind the curtains